consp/lcd8-re/README.md

   - Fast ILI9844 communication, original device runs at about 2MHz max but the ILI9844 is capable of a lot more, the current implementation does ~14MHz at 200MHz bitbanged, and ~12MHz with DMA.
     - Tested with 20cm cable and no issues experienced
     - Should get you 30 FPS easily.
+  - Support for an upgrade to AT32F435, the chip is pin compatible but has 386kb memory and potentially a lot more flash (up to 4MB).
 - [EB04](src/hal/eb04/README.md)
   - I was hoping for it to be a bogstandard ARM cortex-M but it's a MediaTek chip with missing SDK due to mediatek being mediatek.
+I also fried mine since the RX/TX ports are not protected effectively.
+- SIM
+  - X11/Wayland GTK build to simulate it on a pc, stdin and stdout are the serial ports RX and TX. (remember to disable canonical mode if writing something yourself)

 ## Known issues